Skip to main content

 Safety considerations

-Lu-177 is a radioactive isotope that emits beta and gamma radiation, requiring careful handling and shielding to minimise radiation exposure.
+Lu-177 is a radioactive isotope that emits beta and gamma radiation, requiring careful handling procedures and physical shielding to minimise radiation exposure.

 Security considerations